Sanotsch2003/MiPro-XG-V1/README.md

 ## **Overview**

 Welcome to the repository for **MiPro-XG-V1**, a RISC-based 32-bit microprocessor designed and emulated using **VHDL** on the **Basys 3 FPGA**.
-This project demonstrates the creation of a custom processor from scratch, featuring a bespoke instruction set, a software toolkit, and hardware-level interfaces.
+This project demonstrates the creation of a custom processor from scratch, including a custom instruction set, a software toolkit, and hardware-level interfaces.

 ---